 They were infiltrated by the Nazis.

-Many of them were anti-Semitic, which is part of why they weren't alarmed by Hitler's rise in Germany.
+Part of why they weren't alarmed by Hitler's rise in Germany.

-The America First Committee is something that means a specific thing in this country to repurpose it now, not that far down the historical path.
+The America First Committee is something that means a specific thing in this country.

-Um, they live in an alter reality.
+They live in an alter reality.

-He explained in the speech what America first is.
+He explained in the speech what America First is.

 And we've spent trillions and trillions overseas while America's infrastructure has fallen into deep disrepair and decay.

-We've made other countries rich while the wealth strength and confidence of our country has dissipated over the horizon.
+We've made other countries rich while the wealth, strength, and confidence of our country has dissipated over the horizon.

 He's talking about America first.

-You know, when when he was talking at great length that it's the job, it's the role of government to serve its people, that these are just and reasonable demands of a righteous people and a righteous public, and we've had politicians for too long serving themselves, and for too many people a different reality exists.
+You know, when he was talking at great length that it's the job, it's the role of government to serve its people, that these are just and reasonable demands of a righteous people and a righteous public, and we've had politicians for too long serving themselves, and for too many people, a different reality exists.

-And he talked about what is a truth and reality.
+And he talked about what is a truth and reality: mothers and children trapped in poverty.

-We have fifty million Americans in poverty.
+We have 50 million Americans in poverty.

 In our inner cities, they're in utter decay.

-And rusted out factories, they're all over the rust belt.
+And rusted-out factories, they're all over the Rust Belt.

-They're scattered like tombstones, he said across the landscape of our nation.
+They're scattered like tombstones, he said, across the landscape of our nation.

 He talked about an education system.